 Aera's oilfield operations in the Midway Sunset field in southwestern Kern County are centered in the company's North Midway Sunset unit and South Midway Sunset unit.
 Aera is the largest operator in the Midway Sunset field, which is one of the top 10 producing oil fields in the United States.

 The North Midway Sunset unit is located along Highway 33 north of the town of Fellows.
-Oil production averages 11,300 barrels of oil equivalent per day.
+Oil production averages 8,000 barrels of oil equivalent per day.
 Aera's South Midway Sunset unit is located between Taft and Maricopa.
-The unit produces a daily average of 14,600 barrels of oil equivalent per day.
+The unit produces a daily average of nearly 13,000 barrels of oil equivalent per day.
 Crude oil is sold on the premises and is transported to refineries in California for processing into gasoline and other fuels.

 Employees assigned to Aera's Midway Sunset units are actively involved in the local community.
-Community activities include partnerships with Roosevelt Elementary School and the Taft Union High School Oil-Technology Academy, and a holiday outreach program that provides food baskets and gifts to dozens of needy families.
+Community activities include partnerships with the Taft Union High School Oil-Technology Academy and a holiday outreach program that provides food baskets and gifts to dozens of needy families.
 Employees have also adopted a two-mile stretch of Highway 33.

 Aera is a "Black Gold" sponsor of the Oilworker Monument, dedicated during the centennial 2010 Oildorado celebration.
 In 2007, in recognition of Aera's 10th anniversary, employees sponsored a commemorative legacy donation to underwrite the construction of a lighted information kiosk in historic downtown Taft.

 Aera Energy is the sixth largest oil operator in the nation.